Skip to main content

 Running Your Agent

-To run a plugin agent, you first need to package and install it as a plugin.
-But for debugging or isolated development testing, you can run your agent from the src directory directly using the SAM CLI.
+For debugging or isolated development testing, you can run your agent from the src directory directly using the SAM CLI.

 cd src